mehemmelbachir/limehome-backend/readme.md

 ## Development server

 Run `npm start` for a dev server.
-The app will automatically load on this address: `http://localhost:3000/`
+The app will automatically run on this address: `http://localhost:3000/`

 ## TODO:
 - Add database, data are stored on `./data/bookings.json`.